500 Years of Spanish Paintings at San Antonio Museum of Art - Here Are 5 Highlights

 The Annunciation, a Biblical episode which tells of the annunciation of the Virgin’s motherhood by the Archangel Gabriel and the incarnation of Christ in Mary by the Holy Ghost in the form of a dove, was a recurring subject throughout El Greco’s career.

-Currently part of the collection of Museo del Prado, The Annunciation from ca. 1596-1600 was originally part of the altarpiece painted for the church of the Augustinian Colegio de Nuestra Señora de la Encarnación, commonly known as the Colegio de Doña María de Aragón after its founder.
+Currently part of the collection of Museo del Prado, the painting The Annunciation from ca. 1596-1600 was originally part of the altarpiece painted for the church of the Augustinian Colegio de Nuestra Señora de la Encarnación, commonly known as the Colegio de Doña María de Aragón after its founder.
 In this painting , the artist approached his subjects from a perspective steeped in a more “expressionist” spirituality.

 Featured image: El Greco – The Annunciation (La Anunciación), ca. 1596-1600.
 Oil on canvas, 44 7/8 in.
 (114 cm) x 26 3/8 in.
 (67 cm).
 Museo Thyssen-Bornemisza, Madrid.